LHNCBC/r-snippets-bmi/regCOVID/readme.md

 Some of our outputs are available in a generated report at this link: https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCovid_notebook2.html

 # Introduction
 We use AACT database from Duke U to obtain most recent CTG (=ClinicalTrials.gov) data.
 The script can be further improved.
 AACT database is 48 hours (or so) behind.
 To get the latest trials, you can also use CTG API call like this one: https://clinicaltrials.gov/ct2/results/download_fields?cond=covid-19&down_count=10000&down_flds=all&down_fmt=csv

 ## Search strategies
 We use letters to denote search strategies.
 Strategy A uses title of trial.
-Strategy B uses MeSH keywords assigned by CTG (their algorhitm; not publicaly posted).
+Strategy B uses free-text condition.
+Strategy C uses MeSH keywords assigned by CTG (their algorhitm; not publicaly posted).

 # Code Files
 See files with extension .R
-To run the script, you must provide your details for db connection; you must provide your own user name).
-See their site for instructions.
+To run the script, you must provide your details for db connection (you must provide your own user name).
+See their site for instructions https://aact.ctti-clinicaltrials.org/connect.

 # Data Files
 (will be updated frequently)

 Suffix of file name captures subseting.
 INT means Interventional trials only.
 OBS means observational studies only.
 REGISTRY means CTG's registry category.

-Another suffix indicates search strategy
+Another suffix indicates search strategy: A, B, or C

+A list of the data files included and descriptions of what the files are, can be found at this link:  https://lhncbc.github.io/r-snippets-bmi/regCOVID/regCOVID_data_file_descript.html

 # View
 We plan to have multiple views: Condensed will be a single file.
 Custom will be tweak based on purpose.
 Relational (full or partial) will list study data by domain (will mirror the AACT schema).